ARM-software/psa-arch-tests/README.md

 ## Architecture test suite

-The current implementation of the Architecture test suite contains tests for the TBSA-v8M specification.
+The current implementation of the Architecture test suite contains tests for following PSA specifications.
 Arm licensees may contact their partner manager to obtain a copy of this specification. <br />

 Future versions of the test suite will be enhanced to include tests for other specifications of the Platform Security Architecture.